-Using a log burner or multi-fuel stove
+Using a Log Burner or Multi-Fuel Stove

 We’ve spoken to stove owners, installers and industry experts to get the best advice on using and maintaining your stove.
 Read on for everything you need to know - you can also watch our videos on the best way to light wood and coal on a stove.

-If you're considering getting a stove, or want to know how much you could save by using one, see our expert advice on stove costs and savings.
-This includes our step-by-step guide to working out whether you'll save on your energy bill, as well as our handy downloadable checklist on buying, installing and using a stove.
+If you're considering getting a stove, or want to find out whether you could save by using one, see our expert advice on stove costs and savings.
+This includes our stove costs tool to help you work out whether you'll save on your heating bill, as well as our handy downloadable checklist on buying, installing and using a stove.

 Stoves: coal vs wood

-There are clear benefits to burning wood instead of coal.
+There are clear benefits to burning wood, instead of coal.
 As well as coal being generally more expensive than wood, it produces much more CO2, so is less environmentally friendly.

 A wood burning stove can only burn wood, whereas a multi-fuel stove can also burn coal.
 To help you decide which to buy, we spoke to owners* of both types of stove.

 We asked them whether they believe their stove has saved them money on their energy bills.
-More people with a multi-fuel stove believe it has:
+More people with a wood burning stove believe it has:

-- wood burning stoves - 55% of owners said it saved them money
+- Wood burning stoves - 46% of owners said it saved them money.

-- multi-fuel stoves - 66% said it saved them money.
+- Multi-fuel stoves - 39% said it saved them money.

-If you're thinking of getting a multi-fuel stove, consider what fuel you're going to use.
+If you're thinking of getting a multi-fuel stove, think about what fuel you're going to use.
 According to a survey conducted by the Stove Industry Alliance (SIA), 77% of multi-fuel stoves owners said they used their stove exclusively to burn wood.

 As not all multi-fuel stoves burn wood as efficiently as dedicated wood burning stoves, those people would be better off with a log burner.

-For more information on different types of stoves and to find out which is right for you, see our guide on types of stoves.
+For more information on different types of stoves and to find out which is right for you, see our guide to types of stoves.

 Sourcing wood for your wood burning stove